 (ICE has been making these claims for months.
 An NPR data analysis from last fall showed a roughly 25% increase in charges for assault against federal officers year-over-year, a significant uptick but nowhere close to ICE’s claims.)

 “Is it really news that when a federal agency hires more personnel that they need more space?”
 ICE public affairs officer Lindsay Williams wrote.
 “Thanks to the Big Beautiful Bill, we have an additional 12,000 ICE officers and agents on the ground across the country.
 That’s a 120% increase in our workforce.”
-(The Atlantic reported last month that thousands of those newly-hired deportation officers have not yet deployed to American cities and may not be ready for months.)
+(The Atlantic reported in January that thousands of those newly-hired deportation officers have not yet deployed to American cities and may not be ready for months.)

 A separate General Services Administration list of federal contracts indicates that the value of the contract on the 11000 Regency Parkway property is just over $7.6 million for a 10-year lease with a 5-year minimum.
 The building’s property manager, Foundry Commercial, did not respond to questions from INDY seeking to confirm that ICE is the agency leasing the space.